-13 Exceptions: The chancellor or designee will serve as the DA in complaints against the Texas A&M President or an employee who reports directly to the Texas A&M President; a Chief Operating Officer or an employee who reports directly to the Chief Operating Officer.
-The chair of the Board of Regents or designee will serve as the DA in complaints against the chancellor or an employee who reports directly to the chancellor.
+&lt;sup>13 Exceptions: The chancellor or designee will serve as the DA in complaints against the Texas A&M President or an employee who reports directly to the Texas A&M President; a Chief Operating Officer or an employee who reports directly a minimum of 5 business days notice of any formal hearing.
+The notice must include the date, time, and location of the hearing, as well as instructions for those participating in hearings through online means.

-The DA will conduct a live hearing14 to allow the parties to question witnesses, submit evidence or information, and to allow the DA and the parties' advisors to cross-examine other parties or witnesses.
+The DA will conduct a live hearing to allow the parties to question witnesses, submit evidence or information, and to allow the DA and the parties' advisors to cross-examine other parties or witnesses.
 The complainant and the respondent at a hearing must have an advisor with them.
 In cases in which a party does not have an advisor, the university will provide a trained advisor to assist them in the hearing process.